-No Nonsense began as a gang of mates hanging out together from Oak Park High School in Melbourne (Australia).
+No Nonsense began as a gang of mates hanging out together from Oak Park High School in the western suburbs of Melbourne (Australia).
 At the time, Ska meant dancing and comradeship, and their first shows were all about dancing, sweating, getting drunk, throwing up . . . all the right ingredients for having a good time.

-But boys grow up, and somewhere along the line they started listening to pop music and Ska became outdated for them.
-There was a time when the first seven rows of their Melbourne shows were filled with skinheads.
+They adopted a happy-go-lucky, zany image and used pseudonyms like ‘Dickie Diver’, ‘Drinker the Thinker’ and ‘Rockin’ Eugene.
+And there was a time when the first seven rows of their Melbourne shows were filled with skinheads.

 At their first Sydney show, there were 750 of them, Seig-heiling, shoving and grinning evilly.
 No Nonsense outgrew them very fast.
 “Why don’t you fuck off – we don’t want you here”, Richard Bruce roared at the skinheads in the crowd one night early in 1983 at the Central Club.
 “We’ll give you your money back, just don’t bloody come back here!”.